drjingma/drjingma.github.io/index.md

 <hr/>

 My primary research concerns estimation and inference from high-dimensional 'omics' data, in particular to develop statistical machine learning methods to understand biological processes in genomics, metabolomics and microbiome.
+Networks are important in this learning process because they are well-suited to represent- ing interactions between biomolecules.
-Some areas that I'm currently working on include:
+Some projects that I'm currently working on are:

-* Graphical and network modeling of structured data;
+* Microbiome data analysis;
-* Statistical inference of graphical models and networks;
+* High-dimensional inference of graphical models and networks;
-* High-dimensional data analysis;
+* Network-based pathway enrichment analysis
 * Integrative analysis of Omics data.

 <hr/>